EinsteinOmics/OmicsWorkshop/README.md

 <br />
 <br />

-## Instructions for downloading code vignettes
+## Getting the code vignettes onto your account on HPC

 For HPC usage: first, try to activate the Jupyter workflow on https://cluster.einsteinmed.edu/.
 This will create a folder in your HPC home directory called "pw".
 It is recommended to store all vignette code in there to be easily accessible to Jupyter.